The name (Στοιχεῖα, Stoicheia, or Elements) comes from the title of Euclid’s book Elements in which the algorithm was first described.

 The cultural and historical range covered by these rhythms is nothing short of breathtaking.
 From Brazilian Samba and Bossa-Nova, to Bulgarian folk dances, thirteenth century Persian drum patterns, and complex poly-rhythms of West and Central Africa.

 Of course, Euclid’s work can be applied to more than just rhythmic patterns.
 A scientist named Bjorklund applied it to nuclear physics, in order to optimise the operation of the SNS particle accelerator.
 He also published his work with a proof of the efficiency of his method.
 Then, in 2005, a Professor of Computer Science called Godfried Toussaint linked up the dots and presented in a research paper the connection between the work of Euclid, Bjorklund, and musical rhythms.

-We have based our implementation on Toussaint, Bjorklund and Euclid’s work.
+We have based our implementation on the work of Toussaint, Bjorklund and Euclid.

 Connect the left sequence output (second jack from the bottom left) to an envelope gate input controlling a sound source, or something like the trigger input of a drum module.

 Make sure the middle switch is in the centre position, and the left switch is in the up position.
 Now connect an LFO to one of the two clock inputs (bottom left or bottom right jack) and you should see the centre LED light up when a signal is received.
 If the LFO is very fast, the LED will appear to be dimly on – turn the speed down (or up) to where it is flashing at a regular pace.